chippyash/Matrix/README.md

 *  IsRectangle() - Is matrix non-empty and non-square?
 *  IsRowVector() - Is the matrix a row vector?
 *  IsSquare() - Is the matrix square? i.e. n == m & n >= 0
+*  IsVector() - Is the matrix a row vector or a column vector?

 #### Matrices can be transformed